maximaximal/booleguru/README.md

 Parses inputs (qcir, qdimacs, smtlib, etc).
 Produces expressions and/or output.

+Inline-Lisp: Not possible, when no operators have to be between expressions.
+If I force operators everywhere, I cannot do meta-definitions.
+I would have to include other files using some other mechanism.
+With purely inline lisp, I'd put some operator somewhere, and as soon as the operator is missing, parsing breaks and lisp is executed.
+I'd have to define a sort of extra-syntax using e.g. [] that is then run as a program and that is outside the expression tree.

+Counter example: (print (var 'a)).
+Is (var 'a) an expression that should be run on it's own and print just some variable, or is (print (var 'a)) the expression?

 ### Solve / Evaluate / Execute Formulas `booleguru::solve`

 Call a SAT solver to actually solve a formula.
 Could also include QBF solvers